rucio/documentation/docs/operator/database.md

 Rucio uses [Alembic](http://alembic.zzzcomputing.com/en/latest/) as a database migration tool, which works hand-in-hand with [SQLAlchemy](https://www.sqlalchemy.org/).
-Ensure that int `etc/alembic.ini` the database connection string is is set to the same database connection string as the `etc/rucio.cfg` and issue the following command to verify the changes to the upgrade of the schema:
+Ensure that in `etc/alembic.ini` the database connection string is is set to the same database connection string as the `etc/rucio.cfg` and issue the following command to verify the changes to the upgrade of the schema:

-`alembic upgrade head --sql`
+`alembic upgrade --sql $(alembic current | cut -d' '-f1):head`

 You can edit and then apply the SQL directly on your database.

+`alembic upgrade head`

 We do not advise running automatic upgrades/downgrades with alembic.

 Notabene, schema upgrades are reserved for feature releases and will not happen with patch releases.